Snowflake-Labs/sfquickstarts/site/sfguides/src/community_detection_using_relationalai/community_detection_using_relationalai.md

 In this quickstart, we will review how to use RelationalAI, a Native App available in the Snowflake Marketplace, to run community detection algorithms.
 Community detection allows us to use our existing data, order records from various food trucks, and identify "communities", groups of customers that probably know each other, which allows us to build a social graph and interacts with groups of related customers.

 ### What You’ll Learn
--- How to run all sorts of graph algorithms on your data, where it already lives, to discover new insights.
+- How to run all sorts of graph algorithms on your data, where it already lives, to discover new insights
--- How to visualize graphs.
+- How to visualize graphs
--- How, thanks to native applications with Snowpark Container Services, we can do all of this within the Data Cloud!
+- How, thanks to native applications with Snowpark Container Services, we can do all of this within the Data Cloud

 ### What You’ll Need
 - A [Snowflake](https://signup.snowflake.com/) Account